autocrossblog/autocrossblog_astro/src/content/post/2007/2007-03-03-parts-car-interior-removal-day-1.md

 ---
+tags: [ [ 240z, datsun ] ]
-author: chris
+author: "chris"
 publishDate: 2007-03-03T00:00:00+00:00
+updateDate: 2024-11-15T12:15:17-06:00
+url: "2007/parts-car-interior-removal-day-1"
+excerpt: "Follow along as I detail the process of removing interior items from a 280Z in this step-by-step guide."
 title: "Parts car interior removal, day 1"
-excerpt: "Follow along as I detail the process of removing interior items from a 280Z in this step-by-step guide."
-url: 'parts-car-interior-removal-day-1'
-tags:  [ 240z, datsun ]
-updateDate: 2024-11-15T12:15:17-06:00
 ---

 I spent some time today, though not too long, removing interior items from the 280Z today.